-- Before you start read and follow the instructions issued to you when working with chemicals or hazardous substances. - Know the location of washing and first aid facilities. - > Never use a product for which you have not received instructions. - Wear the personal protective equipment (PPE) supplied to you and specified in the COSHH assessment or manufacturer's instructions. - > Look after your PPE and report any defects to your supervisor without delay. - Where special equipment is required, make sure it is installed and functioning before the material is used. - Make sure you understand what actions should be taken if you are accidentally exposed to a hazardous substance. - > Deal with spillages immediately, following the procedure given. - > Make sure that caps and lids are securely replaced when the materials are not in use. - Store chemicals and hazardous substances in accordance with the instructions, and away from traffic routes and walkways. - Where a secure compound is provided for the storage of chemicals, always return all containers to this store at the end of any working period. - Always seek advice from your supervisor or manager before disposing of part-full or empty containers.

-- > Wash your hands before eating, drinking, smoking and never eat, drink or smoke when handling substances. - > Remove and safely dispose of contaminated clothing and PPE.
+- Before you start read and follow the instructions issued to you when working with chemicals or hazardous substances. - Know the location of washing and first aid facilities. - > Never use a product for which you have not received instruction. - Wear the personal protective equipment (PPE) supplied to you and specified in the COSHH assessment or manufacturer's instructions. - > Look after your PPE and report any defects to your supervisor without delay. - Where special equipment is required, make sure it is installed and functioning before the material is used. - Make sure you understand what actions should be taken if you are accidentally exposed to a hazardous substance. - > Deal with spillages immediately, following the procedure given. - > Make sure that caps and lids are securely replaced when the materials are not in use. - Store chemicals and hazardous substances in accordance with the instructions, and away from traffic routes and walkways. - Where a secure compound is provided for the storage of chemicals, always return all containers to this store at the end of any working period. - Always seek advice from your supervisor or manager before disposing of part-full or empty containers. - Wash your hands before eating, drinking, smoking and never eat, drink or smoke when handling substances. - > Remove and safely dispose of contaminated clothing and PPE.

-Know the symbols
+Know the symbols.

-Old CHIP Pictograms - being phased out

-Explosive Flammable Toxic Toxic

-Explosives Self reactives Organic peroxides Flammables Self reactives Pyrophorics Self-heating Emits flammable gas Organic peroxides Acute toxicity (severe) Carcinogen Respiratory sensitiser Reproductive toxicity Target organ toxicity Mutagen Aspiration toxicity

 New GHS Pictograms

+Explosive Flammable Тохіс Toxic

+Explosives Self-reactive Organic peroxides Flammables Self reactives Pyrophorics Self-heating Emits flammable gas.
+Organic peroxides Acute toxicity (severe) Carcinogen Respiratory sensitiser Reproductive toxicity Target organ toxicity Mutagen Aspiration toxicity

-Old CHIP Pictograms
+New GHS Pictograms

-No current symbol

-Oxidising Corrosive Gas under pressure Dangerous to the environment Harmful/Irritant
+¥2

 Oxidisers Corrosives Acids Alkalis etc Gases under pressure Environmental toxicity Irritant Dermal Sensitiser Acute toxicity (harmful) Narcotic effects Respiratory Tract Infection

-¥2

-New GHS Pictograms